CSU Northridge hosts Mitchell and UCSB - WTOP News

 Northridge, California; Thursday, 10 p.m.
 EST

-BOTTOM LINE: UCSB visits the CSU Northridge Matadors after Ajay Mitchell scored 26 points in UCSB’s 85-76 victory over the Long Beach State Beach.
+BOTTOM LINE: UCSB takes on the CSU Northridge Matadors after Ajay Mitchell scored 26 points in UCSB’s 85-76 win against the Long Beach State Beach.

-The Matadors have gone 7-1 at home.
-CSU Northridge is the Big West leader with 11.1 offensive rebounds per game led by Mahmoud Fofana averaging 2.1.
+The Matadors are 7-1 in home games.
+CSU Northridge leads the Big West with 43.8 points in the paint led by De’Sean Allen-Eikens averaging 11.3.

-The Gauchos are 3-3 against Big West opponents.
-UCSB ranks fourth in the Big West scoring 35.8 points per game in the paint led by Mitchell averaging 12.0.
+The Gauchos are 3-3 in Big West play.
+UCSB has a 4-4 record against opponents over .500.

 The Matadors and Gauchos meet Thursday for the first time in conference play this season.